Setsuna x Hina Fanfic

 Setsuna slurped another mouthful of noodles.

-From the other room raised their voices, muffled but distinct.
-Hina's tone sharp and clipped.
-Saji's loudly fumbling his words, tripping over themselves in his attempt to defend and explain his choices.
-The volume rose.
+The discussion volume rose.
 A pause.
 Another wave of back-and-forth.
 A sigh.
 Papers shifting.
 The rustle of blueprints.
-A pen falling to the floor.
+A pen hitting the floor.

 Setsuna kept chewing.